beersb/Network-Traffic-Analysis/README.md

   *Ref.
 11: The RDP traffic after decryption*
 </div>

-Now that we had decrypted the traffic, the module asked us to dig through the packets to find the user credentials used to authenticate in the RDP session.
+Now that we had decrypted the traffic, the module asked us to dig through the packets to find the user credentials used to authenticate for the RDP session.
 Through visually inspecting the traffic, we found a packet called clientData.
-This seemed like the right place to look, and thus clicked on the packet.
+This seemed like the right place to look, and thus we clicked on the packet.
 From there, we selected SendData, then clientInfoPDU, and after scrolling down a hair, we discovered the username and password used for the RDP session.
 This discovery concluded the module, and thereby, this lab.

 <div>
   <img src="./lab-images/Wireshark/RDP/UsernamePassowrd.png" alt="Network Traffic Analysis Image" width="500" height="100">